Microbiology

 Availability: Monday-Friday

-Diagnostic Information: Strains of Y. entercolitica can be characterized by their biotypes but any requests for serotyping of Yersinia enterocolitica are submitted to the CDC with prior approval.
+Diagnostic Information: Strains of Y. enterocolitica can be characterized by their biotypes but any requests for serotyping of Yersinia enterocolitica are submitted to the CDC with prior approval.
 Please call the Clinical Bacteriology Section, (512-568-7582) before submitting for serotyping.
 Complete clinical information must be included with the specimens submitted for serotyping.

 Specimen Submission